cloud-gov/compliance-docs/PL-Policy.md

 ## Procedures

-Using the most current FedRAMP SSP template, 18F developed a system security plan which includes the cloud.gov PaaS and encompasses the cloud.gov applications.
+Using the most current FedRAMP SSP template, 18F developed, and GSA TTS maintains, a system security plan which includes the cloud.gov PaaS and encompasses the cloud.gov applications.
 The security plan is developed in accordance with NIST Special Publication 800-18 R1 Guide of Developing Federal Information System Security Plans, as well as FedRAMP guidance.
 The System Security Plan:

-1. Is consistent with 18F enterprise cloud.gov architecture;
+1. Is consistent with cloud.gov architecture;
 2. Explicitly defines the authorization boundary for cloud.gov PaaS;
 3. Describes the operational context of cloud.gov PaaS in terms of missions and business processes;
 4. Provides the security category and impact level of cloud.gov including supporting rationale;